About St Barts

-- Getting to St Barts : As the airport in St Jean is not international, cannot receive aircraft larger than a 20-seater, and is not equipped for night flights, the gateways to St Barts are through St Maarten or Guadeloupe.
+- Getting to St Barts : As the airport in St Jean is not international, cannot receive aircraft larger than a 20-seater, and is not equipped for night flights, the gateways to St Barts are through St Maarten, Guadeloupe or Puerto Rico.
 Be prepared for an exciting landing !
 Many

 well-known car rental firms have offices at the airport.